 A simple way to encourage interactions from your readers is by adding “call to actions” to your posts.
 These are ways of encouraging the reader to contribute their opinions and ideas on the topic.
 Want to go even further?

-Try introducing competitions and giveaways or even opening a forum section on your blog where conversations can happen.
+Try introducing competitions and giveaways or even opening a forum section on your website where conversations can happen.
 Encouraging interaction from your readers shows them that you care about their opinions, and makes your blog feel like more fun, collaborative space for sharing ideas.

 Common Mistake 11: Not Using Intuitive Links

-Organize your blog posts into categories.
+Organize your posts into categories.
 That way, when a reader finishes one post, it is much easier for them to find another piece in a similar genre.
-Use the text within your blog posts to create links to other blog posts to encourage readers to stick around for longer and read more of your content.
+Use the text within your posts to create links to other posts to encourage readers to stick around for longer and read more of your content.
 Make sure to add links at the bottom of every post, pre-emptively answering your reader’s “what next” question.

 Common Mistake 12: Not Optimizing For Mobile

 A huge amount of web browsing is now done on people’s mobile phones.
-It doesn’t matter how beautiful your blog looks on a conventional computer screen – if it’s unreadable on the phone, you’ll be missing out on a huge chunk of potential readership.
+It doesn’t matter how beautiful your website looks on a conventional computer screen – if it’s unreadable on the phone, you’ll be missing out on a huge chunk of potential readership.

 Solution: Take Phone Browsing Into Consideration

 Contrary to what you may think, a successful blog doesn’t have to break the bank.
-You don’t even need a designer for your mobile version; you just have to make sure you can read and access your blog across a wide range of devices.
+You don’t even need a designer for your mobile version; you just have to make sure you can read and access your website content across a wide range of devices.
 There are enough potential roadblocks to finding and growing your readership, so don’t let something as simple as mobile optimization be another one.

 Common Mistake 13: Not Paying Attention To Your Industry

 There’s nothing worse than reading a blog which just feels out of touch.
-Whether it’s the same, regurgitated opinions, topics which are totally off-trend, or ignoring the greater world, this is the sort of content which can end up killing a blog.
+Whether it’s the same, regurgitated opinions, topics which are totally off-trend, or ignoring the greater world, this is the sort of content which can end up killing a website.

 Solution: Look Around You